larsrohwedder/larsrohwedder.github.io/teaching/dm898-25/project.md

 ### Ticket-to-Ride

 The map consists of different cities.
-You are given some pairs of cities that you should pairwise connect with a train network (e.g. Amsterdam to Copenhagen and Madrid to Marseille).
-Making a connection between two cities requires a certain number of resources of different kinds, marked in color on the map, sometimes direct connection may not be possible, but you could connect them also indirectly.
+You are given some pairs of cities that you should connect with a train network (e.g. Amsterdam to Copenhagen and Madrid to Marseille).
+Making a connection between two cities requires a certain number of resources of different kinds, marked in color on the map, sometimes direct connection between two cities may not be possible, but you could connect them indirectly.

-For example, connecting Copenhagen with Cologne might cost 3 gray resources, connecting Copenhagen to Stockholm might cost 3 yellow and 3 white resources.
+For example, connecting Copenhagen with Cologne might cost 6 gray resources, connecting Copenhagen to Stockholm might cost 3 yellow and 3 white resources.
 Connecting Copenhagen directly to Amsterdam might not be possible, but Amsterdam-Cologne-Copenhagen may be.

 Of each resource you only have a limited budget.
 How do you connect all pairs?